 Some serious adverse effects that require immediate medical attention may be reported in children with preexisting health conditions.

 - Increased risk of sudden death in children and adolescents with serious heart problems.
-Stimulant medications should generally be avoided if the child has conditions such as cardiomyopathy and arrhythmia (heart rhythm abnormalities).
+Stimulant medications should generally be avoided if the child has conditions such as cardiomyopathyiXA heart disease in which the heart muscle fails to pump blood properly to the body and arrhythmia (heart rhythm abnormalities).

 - Risk of a sudden increase in blood pressure in children with preexisting hypertension (high blood pressure).
 Inform your doctor if your child shows symptoms such as chest pain, fainting, altered heart rate, or shortness of breath.

-- It may worsen the symptoms of other psychiatric problems (mental disorders) such as bipolar illness, mania, and aggressive behavior.
+- It may worsen the symptoms of other psychiatric problems (mental disorders) such as bipolar illnessiXA mental disorder characterized by extreme mood swings, manic highs, and depressive lows , mania, and aggressive behavior.
 New psychotic or manic symptoms such as hallucination (hearing voices or seeing things that are not there) and delusion (believing things that are not true) may occur in some cases.

-- Blood circulation problems in fingers and toes if the child has issues with blood vessels.
+- Blood circulation problems in fingers and toes if the child has some disorder related to blood vessels.
 It may cause numbness, pain, changed skin color, and temperature sensitivity in the fingers and toes.

 What Are The Precautions To Take When Using Ritalin For Children?